liangzp/liangzp.github.io/_posts/2019-08-06-Garbage In, Reward Out Bootstrapping Exploration in Multi-Armed Bandits.md

 </head>

-### Garbage In, Reward Out: Bootstrapping Exploration in Multi-Armed Bandits
+## Garbage In, Reward Out: Bootstrapping Exploration in Multi-Armed Bandits

-*This blog is attached with [Slides](https://liangzp.github.io/Online-Learning/GIRO.html)*
+*This blog is attached with [My Slides](https://liangzp.github.io/Online-Learning/GIRO.html)*

 Arguably, the most used and stuied exploration straties in multi-armed and contextual bandits are the $\epsilon$-greedy policy, the optimism in the fact of uncertainty (e.g. UCB) and Thompson sampling. $\epsilon$-greedy policy is easy to implement but also statistically suboptimal.
 UCB is computationally efficient in multi-armed and linear bandits but may become suboptimal when reward function is non-linear.
 Thompson Sampling demonstrates excellent performance and optimal regret bound, but sampling from posterior in general setting is always costly.